What is Mary Barra's net worth? Discover how Barra became the highest-paid auto CEO in the world. Here's her rise-to-riches story.

 According to IEDP Developing Leaders, here's how Barra rose to the became a successful leader.
 "By tapping her deep knowledge of GM to both activate and direct the positive energy of her people.
 Ultimately, Mary helped lead the company out of the public relations crisis and established herself as the respected head of the global automaker."

 More recently, she responded to the call for social justice and action as a result of George Floyd's death.
-Barra has used her role to take a definitive stance against injustice.
+Barra has used her leadership role to take a definitive stance against injustice.
 According to the Detroit Free Press, Barra created an "inclusion advisory board" at GM.
-The aim is to improve inclusion and diversity in its company ranks.
+The aim is make to make inclusion and diversity the policy in its company ranks.

 Mary said, "We believe that everyone has the responsibility to speak up in the presence of bias and injustice in our world.
 We will listen and engage in conversations that elevate our collective understanding and inform our actions to address inequality."

 People love reading success stories like Mary Barra's because they are inspiring.
-Plus, they satisfy our curiosity about what it's like to create massive wealth.
 Learning about how Mary rose to fame and fortune can be more than inspiring, though.
 It can be a catalyst for going out there and creating the life you want.
 If Mary can do it, nothing's stopping you from doing it, too.
-If you want to learn more about taking charge of your life and becoming a success story, check this out.